JJLWHarrison/learning-tensorflow/README.md

 # Tensorflow and neural networks

-This repository contains some notebooks which document my efforts to learn about tensorflow generally, and neural networks in particular.
+This repository contains some notebooks which implement a few algorithms in tensorflow.

 * [tf-logistic-regression.ipynb](tf-logistic-regression.ipynb) - Demonstrates 2d and 3d logistic regression in tensorflow, or, in other words, fitting a single neuron with a sigmoid activation function to a binary training set with gradient descent.
 The three dimensional example demonstrates how the technique would generalize to an arbitrary number of input dimensions.
 Both examples are similar to training a [perceptron](https://en.wikipedia.org/wiki/Perceptron) (not to be confused with a [multilayer perceptron](https://en.wikipedia.org/wiki/Multilayer_perceptron)), except that the activation functions are sigmoids instead of the heaviside step function and gradient descent is used to train the model.